Quantifying Data Similarity Using Cross Learning: Applications to Real-world Data

-We employed the \emph{Encoder--Head CLS} (Algorithm~\ref{alg:enc-head-cls}) using ResNet-18 as the encoder, initialized with ImageNet weights for stable convergence.
-A shared encoder was jointly trained on $\mathcal{D}^{(t)}$ and $\mathcal{D}^{(s)}$, followed by domain-specific heads for cross-domain evaluation.
-We repeated each experiment 10 times and reported the average $\widehat{\mathrm{CLS}}_{\text{Enc--Head}}$.
-Using the transferable zone prediction, \emph{Kaggle Dogs vs Wolves} fell in the PT whereas \emph{Kaggle Cats vs Dogs} and \emph{Kaggle Horses vs Camels} were in the NT.
-For validation, the 5-fold cross-validation error on $\mathcal{D}^{(t)}$ alone served as the baseline (\( e_0 = 0.0165 \)).
-To examine whether source data could improve performance, we employed a standard deep learning transfer learning setup: a ResNet-18 model was pretrained on each $\mathcal{D}^{(s)}$ (initialized from ImageNet weights) and subsequently fine-tuned on $\mathcal{D}^{(t)}$.
+We consider three source domains with varying semantic similarity: (i) \emph{Kaggle Dogs vs.\ Wolves} (1{,}000 samples per class), (ii) \emph{Kaggle Cats vs.\ Dogs} (sampled to 1{,}000 per class), and (iii) \emph{Kaggle Horses vs.\ Camels} (200 per class).
+We employ the \emph{Encoder--Head CLS} (Algorithm~\ref{alg:enc-head-cls}) using ResNet-18 as the encoder, initialized with ImageNet weights for stable convergence.
+A shared encoder is jointly trained on $\mathcal{D}^{(t)}$ and $\mathcal{D}^{(s)}$, followed by domain-specific heads for cross-domain evaluation.
+Each experiment is repeated 10 times, and we report the average $\widehat{\mathrm{CLS}}_{\text{Enc--Head}}$.
+Based on the predicted transferability zones, \emph{Kaggle Dogs vs.\ Wolves} falls into the ambiguous zone (AZ), whereas \emph{Kaggle Cats vs.\ Dogs} and \emph{Kaggle Horses vs.\ Camels} are classified into the negative transfer zone (NT).

-Table~\ref{tab:dogs_results_relred} reports the relative error reduction, computed in the same manner as in Table~\ref{tab:eicu_results_relred}, with \( e_0 = 0.0165 \).
-We observe that the relative error reductions are \textbf{+0.048} for \emph{Kaggle Dogs vs. Wolves}, \textbf{-0.079} for \emph{Kaggle Cats vs. Dogs}, and \textbf{-0.091} for \emph{Kaggle Horses vs. Camels}.
-Only the first source dataset yields performance gains, consistent with its Positive Transfer (PT) classification.
-This result confirms that the proposed CLS framework can effectively predict both beneficial and detrimental transfer in real-world vision tasks.